To view a policy, click on any of the links below:

-Previous Solelim and Camp Shalom families and their siblings are given priority to register until noon on August 24th.
-After this date, admission of new applicants will be granted on a first come first served basis.
-New campers are encouraged to apply when registration opens on August 17th as applications from new families are kept in the order they are received and enrollment is based upon availability.
+Admission of new applicants will be granted on a first come first served basis.
 Enrolment of all applicants is subject to space availability.
 Applicants who are not enrolled will be placed on a waiting list.
 Camp Solelim reserves in its sole discretion, the right to depart from the acceptance procedures listed above to serve the best interests of the camp.
 Completion of the initial application does not guarantee acceptance into camp.
-Parents/Guardians must pay their deposit and complete out all required forms in order to be eligible for enrollment.
-Families will be sent an email confirming their enrollment within 3-5 business days of completing the full registration process.
+Parents/Guardians must pay their deposit and complete all required forms in order to be eligible for enrolment.
+Families will be sent an email confirming their enrolment within 5 business days of completing the full registration process (includes deposit and all required forms).
 Campers are admitted into camp on a first come first served basis, based on completed registrations only.

 This application is to be accompanied by a $500 deposit.
 This deposit includes a non-refundable $150 registration fee.
 If the camper withdraws or their application is cancelled for any reason, the following policies will apply: